kaisenlinux/lazygit/docs/Config.md

   # If 'auto', only split the main window when a file has both staged and unstaged changes
   splitDiff: auto

   # Default size for focused window.
-Window size can be changed from within Lazygit with '+' and '_' (but this won't change the default).
+Can be changed from within Lazygit with '+' and '_' (but this won't change the default).
   # One of: 'normal' (default) | 'half' | 'full'
-  windowSize: normal
+  screenMode: normal

   # Window border style.
   # One of 'rounded' (default) | 'single' | 'double' | 'hidden'